montyz/antlr4-method-extractor/README.md

 `methodDeclaration` is the name of the rule.

 ## Generate Java Classes
 In ANTLRWorks, choose Run->Generate Recognizer.
 In the wizard, pick a package name and a place to generate the files.
 Also make sure you are generating the listener.
-This creates all the Java7 files you can find in src/com/codetransform/javatools/.
+This creates all the Java7*.java files you see in src/com/codetransform/javatools/.

 ## Using the Listener